 If you have a blog you can link your blog to Twitter for automatic updates.
 Many blogging programs will do this or you can use Twitterfeed.
 Twitterfeed will also let you connect your feed to Facebook and some other social sites.

 Help to boost your reputation by Tweeting about industry information or valuable blog posts you’ve discovered.

 Use the @Search Function

-One of the great functions on Twitter for getting real time information (as in, what’s going on right now) is the search function in the right column.
+One of the great functions on Twitter for getting real-time information (as in, what’s going on right now) is the search function in the right column.
 If you put in the @ symbol, and then your company name, you will see results of conversations about your company.

-Should Your Automate?
+Should You Automate?

-There is a lot of debate on whether or not you should utilize tools that automate aspects of social media – such as an auto thank-you to new followers, or like Twitterfeed, mentioned above.
-Many companies have a hard time, or are unwilling to dedicate the resources required to keep their social media channels up to date.
+There is a lot of debate on whether or not you should utilize tools that automate aspects of social media – such as an auto thank-you to new followers, or like Twitterfeed mentioned above.
+Many companies have a hard time or are unwilling to dedicate the resources required to keep their social media channels up to date.
 One option is to use auto responses and posting.
-We could argue the points here on whether or not it’s a good branding move to automate, but one thing is for certain – you cannot leave all your social media interactions to auto pilot or you are losing the whole social aspect of social media.
+We could argue the points here on whether or not it’s a good branding move to automate, but one thing is for certain – you cannot leave all your social media interactions to autopilot or you are losing the whole social aspect of social media.
 If you use auto updates of say, your blog posts, be sure you are still actively posting – real person, real time, real responses.